-Advance your career within public service or nonprofit work with a professional master's degree in public policy and administration.
+A master's degree in public policy and administration can help your career within public service or nonprofit work with a professional.
 Whether you have years of experience in policy advocacy, development, and implementation, or you're adding on to a bachelor's degree before you enter the field, the public policy and administration master's degree offers targeted training designed to enhance and complement your knowledge.

 Master's Degree in Public Policy and Administration Offers Specialized Skills